Frequently Asked Questions

 Is Buck Steel a general contractor?

-Buck Steel is metal building supplier and not a General Contractor.
-As a result, Buck Steel does not directly get involved with site-related work including site-prep, concrete, plumbing, electric, or interior buildout.
-Depending on the size, complexity, and location of a project, we may be able to help coordinate erecting.
+Buck Steel is metal building supplier and NOT a General Contractor.
+As a result, Buck Steel does not get involved with any site-related work including site-prep, concrete, plumbing, electric, or interior buildout.
+Depending on the size, complexity, and location of a project, we may be able to help coordinate erecting from an independent erector.

 Does Buck Steel sell steel building components?

 Buck Steel does not sell steel building components (roof panels, wall panels, girts, purlins, doors, windows, vents, insulation, etc.) separately.

 So what can Buck Steel do for me?